ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/tabbed-navigation.md

 - The main route (the one '/' redirects to) is now `/tabs/teas`.
 - The following routes are rendered in the main router outlet: `/login` and `/tabs/`.
 - The `/tabs/` route contins child (nested) routes, which per the docs requires a child router outlet in which to render the child pages.
 The `IonTabs` component in the `Tabs` page provides that.
-- The `Tea Details` and `Tea List` routes are still "shared URL" routes.
+- The `Tea Details` is now a child of the `Tea List` routes, though you do not need to add another `IonRouterOutlet` in this case as it will use the one that is part of the `IonTabs` component
 - The `TeaList` page is now lazy loaded, so it should not be imported at the top of the file.
 - The `Tabs` page is not lazy loaded, so it should be imported at the top of the file.

+You will also have to modify a couple of the pages to compensate for the change:

+- in `tests/unit/views/TeaList.spec.ts` find the 'goes to the tea details page when a tea card is clicked' test and change the expected route from `/teas/tea/4` to `/tabs/teas/tea/4`
+- modify the code in `src/views/TeaList.vue` accordingly
+- modify the `defaultHref` for the back button in the `TeaDetails` view to be `/tabs/teas`

-After making these modifications, try the navigation in your app.
+After making all of these modifications, try the navigation in your app.
 Examine the DOM with the devtools and look for the child router outlet.
 Observe how the different pages are rendered within the DOM.

 ## Conclusion